On this page

 MATCHED_VARS

-Similar to MATCHED_VAR except that it is a collection of all matches for the current operator check.
+Similar to MATCHED_VAR except that it is a collection of all values that matched during the current operator check.

 This variable holds the full name of the variable that was matched against.